ARMmbed/mbed-os-5-docs/docs/advanced/tls_hardware_acceleration.md

 You may want to add hardware acceleration in the following cases:

-- Your processor has special instructions capable of accelerating cryptographic operations, and you can accelerate parts significantly with optimised assembly code.
+- Your processor has special instructions capable of accelerating cryptographic operations, and you can accelerate parts significantly with optimized assembly code.

 - Your processor has access to a co-processor with cryptographic acceleration capabilities.